-‘Pretty Little Liars’ Uber A May Be Outed As The Most Shocking Conspiracy Yet
+‘Pretty Little Liars’: ‘Uber A’ May Be Outed As The Most Shocking Conspiracy Yet

 A post shared by Pretty Little Liars (@prettylittleliars) on

-Betrayal is always devastating, because it never comes from an enemy and, as Teen Vogue points out, it sometimes comes from the ones you least suspect.
+Betrayal is always devastating, because it never comes from an enemy, and as Teen Vogue points out, it sometimes comes from the ones you least suspect.
 Teasing the upcoming final chapter of Pretty Little Liars, I. Marlene King has said that this will be the most “heartbreaking” discovery of the series to date.
-While it’s not clear in what way she means that, whether it has something to do with events to come or merely the Uber A identitie(s), it is obvious the PLL showrunner intends to pull out all of the stops in giving fans one last mystery.
+While it’s not clear what she is referring to, whether it has something to do with events to come, or merely the Uber A identity, it is obvious the PLL showrunner intends to pull out all of the stops in giving fans one last mystery.

 In speaking about Uber A, the Pretty Little Liars executive producer has revealed her feeling that villains are rarely purely evil, pointing out that there’s a history and a reason for every action.